larhauga/cpp_blackjack/rapport.md

 There has been some difficulties with the usage and getting to know the framework (casino).
 As mentioned there is many functions which is not beeing used, or are intended perpose is badly documented which has resulted in meny overhead hours of implementation.
 ### Highlights - What I think
- - Intresting implementation of heritage when dereferencing base pointers to point to child class objects.
+ - Many intresting implementation with heritage when dereferencing base pointers to point to child class objects.
  - Logicaly implementing the relationship between blackjackGame -> gambler -> blackjackState -> blackjackAction and int turn passing the right type of values between these.
- - Intresting to try different types of casting while working with pointers
+ - Tried many different types of casting while working with pointers.
+Ended up with using static casting.
  - Dificulty in stopping memory leaks without the posibility to implement destructors.
 A special case of this is the gambler and the gamblers strategies.
 Since these are added in the game constructor, there are no other locigal place to delete than in the destructor.
  - Implemeting sanity checks to compensate for bad imput, has been intresting and I think I have learned som new things here.